missionpinball/mpf-docs/devices/diverter.rst

 diverter will send a ball to when it's enabled or disabled.

-Diverters are configured in the `diverters: </config/diverters>`_ section of your config files.
+Diverters are configured in the :doc:`diverters: </config/diverters>` section of your config files.
 You can see the full details of options (and how you configure them) there.